 Duration: 10 weeks

-Time Commitment: This unit of study requires at least five hours a week.
+Time Commitment: This module requires at least five hours a week.
 This includes weekly readings, completing assignments, watching video lectures, and participating in online class discussions.
 This unit of study comprises of 50 hours tuition as well as editing feedback on your written work.

-English proficiency: This unit of study is delivered in English.
-As this is a non-award unit of study no proficiency level is officially required.
-Participants will have to make the decision about their own capacity (English-proficiency or otherwise) to undertake the unit.
+English proficiency: This module is delivered in English.
+Participants will have to make the decision about their own capacity (English-proficiency or otherwise) to undertake the module.

-Le Cordon Bleu Professional Learning recommends IELTS of no less than 6.0 to gain the full benefits of undertaking this unit of study.
+Le Cordon Bleu Professional Learning recommends IELTS of no less than 6.0 to gain the full benefits of undertaking this module.

-Pre-requisites: This is a unit of study with no pre-requisites.
-No prior knowledge or experience is required, though a passion for food and writing, and enthusiasm for learning, is recommended.
+Pre-requisites: No prior knowledge or experience is required, though a passion for food and writing, and enthusiasm for learning, is recommended.

 Study requirements: You must have high quality internet access and a computer with Word software or compatible to submit articles.